Skip to content

 Our Master of Science in Strategic Communications – General online program enhances your abilities to strategically influence and further an organization's mission through communication—making you invaluable in virtually any business.
 This writing-intensive program develops your critical-thinking, analysis and practical skills which, in turn, empower you to formulate and implement solutions that drive results.

-This program prepares you for a rewarding career in leadership roles such as:
+As a graduate of this online program, you will be prepared you for a rewarding career in communications leadership communications roles, such as:

 • Marketing Communications Director